vutran6853/vue3-chart-v2/README.md

 # vue3-chartjs
+vue3-chartjs is a wrapper for [Chart.js](https://github.com/chartjs/Chart.js) in vue 3.
+You can easily create reuseable chart components.
+Inspired by vue-chartjs

 ## Install

 - **npm** `npm install vue3-chartjs chart.js --save`
 - **yarn** `yarn add vue3-chartjs chart.js`

 ## How to use